Explaining Insurance for Homeowners Associations

 Watch the Webinar

-What is HOA Insurance, and What Does it Cover?A homeowner's association is responsible for establishing and enforcing your community's rules and maintaining and repairing common areas.
+What is homeowners association insurance, and What Does it Cover?A homeowner's association is responsible for establishing and enforcing your community's rules and maintaining and repairing common areas.
 Part of that entails outlining what kind of insurance the property requires to cover losses, damages, and other shared risks, as well as the coverage limits and deductibles.
-HOA members pay monthly association fees used to maintain and repair the community’s common areas and pay for insurance that protects the community’s assets.
+HOA members pay monthly association fees to maintain and repair the community’s common areas and pay for insurance that protects the community’s assets.

 Download our guide